 by Gael Auffret

 After more than 12 years my tandem Grabner H2 IK was showing signs of wear all over.
-The most visible sign appeared behind the fore half deck where two grommets fed the grab lines (right).
+The most visible appeared behind the fore half deck where two grommets fed the grab lines (below left).
 Around those grommets the rubber coating had worn off, showing the bare woven core material of the Hypalon fabric.

 I must to admit the H2 is not as perfect and tough as I’d claimed so loudly.
 Encounters with various submerged obstacles and a number of uncontrolled landings had resulted in many scars and scratches all over the hull.
 I now also own a similar Incept K40 for solo paddles, but as I intended to keep the H2 as a tandem boat, I thought it was time to give it a serious makeover.